George Koonce: Early life

 Koonce has said he faced poverty as a child, born in North Carolina.
 His mother made less than $10,000 per year while supporting four kids.
 When Koonce found this out, he recalled his mother telling him "We may be broke, but we're not broken."
 While still encouraging her kids to participate in sports, Koonce said his mother also ensured he fulfilled his school requirements.
 He has since become an advocate for education, calling education "the great equalizer."
 During his time in the NFL, he would take college classes during the offseason.

 "One thing about football, it is day-to-day, play-by-play.
 You could be having the greatest season in the world, you never know when that might be the play that you get hurt," Koonce once said.
 "You have got to plan for those days that you are not playing - my mom and grandma always stressed that I save my money."

 Playing career

+College

+Koonce attended then-Chowan College Chowan University from 1987 to 1989.
+In his final year at the school, he was Coastal Conference Defensive Player of the Year and won All-American honors.
+Koonce then attended East Carolina University on a football scholarship.